-The Best ways to Remove Stains Off Your Cement Tiles
+The Best Ways to Clean Off Your Cement Tiles

-For starters, it is highly recommended that you take several measures that will preserve and protect your cement tiles from different types of stains until you tiles have been sealed & waxed.
+For starters, it is highly recommended that you take several measures to preserve and protect your cement tiles from different types of stains until your tiles have been sealed & waxed.

 Accidents are bound to happen and your cement tiles can get stained even after they've been sealed.
 Any stains your cement tiles may receive should be treated immediately.
 Wine, sodas, food spills and the likes should never be left on cement tiles for too long, as these will eventually go through the cement tile sealer and permanently stain your tile.

 Prior to removing the stain off your cement tiles.
 Take a couple of minutes to identify what type of stain you are dealing with.
 Never utilize heavy, acid cleaners on cement tiles!

 - Oil Based Stains - Body oils, cooking oil, food stains, grease and tar.

 - Biological Stains - Algae, fungus, mold and mildew.

 - Inorganic Stains - Metal, bronze, iron, steel and rust.